Bounding Membership Inference: Background

-\citet{erlingsson2019we} improved on the bound developed by \citet{yeom2018privacy} for an adversary operating under the same condition by utilizing a proposition given by \citet{hall2013differential} on the relation between TPR and FPR for an $(\epsilon,\delta)$-DP function.
-Based on these insights, \citet{erlingsson2019we} bounded the membership advantage by $1-e^{-\epsilon} + \delta e^{-\epsilon}$, which is equivalent to bounding the accuracy of the adversary by $1-e^{-\epsilon}/2$ when $\delta = 0$ (\ie in $\epsilon$-DP).
-This is, to the best of our knowledge, the previous state-of-the-art bound for high $\epsilon$.
+\citet{erlingsson2019we} improved on the bound developed by \citet{yeom2018privacy} for an adversary operating under the same condition by utilizing a proposition given by \citet{hall2013differential} on the relation between TPR and FPR for an $(\varepsilon,\delta)$-DP function.
+Based on these insights, \citet{erlingsson2019we} bounded the membership advantage by $1-e^{-\varepsilon} + \delta e^{-\varepsilon}$, which is equivalent to bounding the accuracy of the adversary by $1-e^{-\varepsilon}/2$ when $\delta = 0$ (\ie in $\varepsilon$-DP).
+Finally, improving on \citet{erlingsson2019we} by using propositions given by \citet{kairouz2015composition}, \citet{humphries2020differentially} bounded the membership advantage by $\frac{e^{\varepsilon}-1+2\delta}{e^{\varepsilon}+1}$.
+This translates to an accuracy bound of $\frac{2e^{\varepsilon}+2\delta}{2(e^{\varepsilon}+1)}$ which is the tightest MI accuracy bound we are aware of.
+We will see that as a corollary of our results we can match \citet{humphries2020differentially} bound on accuracy, but moreover, our proof shows this bound is tight upto the looseness of the DP guarantee holding over all datasets.